 Ptosis does not usually improve with time and nearly always requires corrective surgery.
 In fact, ptosis, which improves by itself, is also often indicative of an important medical problem and requires professional attention.

 In general, ptosis correction strengthens or tightens the main muscle responsible for lifting the eyelid.
 In rare cases, if this muscle is especially weak, special procedures involving the eyebrow might be suggested.

 We have performed thousands of these corrections.
 Ptosis repair is generally performed comfortably in the office in about 15 minutes under topical and local anesthetic, using a well-concealed incision of less than an inch within the eyelid crease.

 Correction of one or both droopy upper eyelids may improve a “sleepy-eyed” appearance, enhance the field of vision, increase light entering the eye, improve overall visual acuity, ameliorate dry eye symptoms, and resolve end-of-day “tension” headaches/neck aches in people who chronically raise their eyebrows to see throughout the day.

 PTOSIS PROCEDURES IN HOUSTON, THE WOODLANDS, PENSACOLA, AND DESTIN

-If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock, about a plastic surgery procedure, click here to contact us.
+If you would like to consult with Dr. Patrinely and Dr. Soparkar about a plastic surgery procedure, click here to contact us.
 We have offices in Sugar Land and The Woodlands in Texas and Pensacola, and Destin in Florida to serve you.